 Hiking & Running Trails in the Twin Cities

-We’ve divided the trails by county so you can easily choose the area where you live or where you want to visit.
-We’ve limited our selection to those trails that are NOT along roadways.
+We’ve divided these trails by county so you can easily choose the area where you live or where you want to visit.

 Anoka County (North)